• Docs

 Step 4: Present PaymentSheet

-Init PaymentSheet and present
+Init and present a PaymentSheet

 class ViewController: UIViewController {